sharriet/continuous-learning-toolkit/data/definitions.md

 # READING

 # LIGHTNING TALKS
 A lightning talk is a short-form talk, usually lasting around 2-5 minutes.
-There are variations on the format, including the \[https://ce.fresno.edu/news/what-is-a-pecha-kucha-presentation/](pecha kucha) and \[https://scottberkun.com/2009/how-to-give-a-great-ignite-talk/](ignite talk) formats.
+There are variations on the format, including the \(https://ce.fresno.edu/news/what-is-a-pecha-kucha-presentation/)[pecha kucha] and \(https://scottberkun.com/2009/how-to-give-a-great-ignite-talk)[ignite talk] formats.
 Lightning talks are often given at conferences, but they can also be included in workplace events such as lunch'n'learns, demos and learning days.
 They are a great way to cultivate your presentation skills, consolidate and share learning, or invite feedback and discussion around a problem or idea.
 For those in the audience, lightning talks are an opportunity to practice active listening, reflective questioning and giving feedback.

 # DOCUMENTING